It's still a touchy subject. Which country invented noodles?

 Taking the same blob of wheat dough (used to make lamian) is another noodle that I refer to as the “knife chipped noodle.”

-Instead of hand stretching these, the chef instead grabs an acutely sharp knife and slices off bite sized pieces of dough right into a boiling cauldron of water.
+Instead of hand stretching these, the chef grabs an acutely sharp knife and slices off bite-sized pieces of dough right into a boiling cauldron of water.

-This kind of noodle is best enjoyed stir fried with soy sauce along with a few vegetables and pieces of beef or pork.
+This kind of noodle is best-enjoyed stir fried with soy sauce along with a few vegetables and pieces of beef or pork.

-Rice noodles in China are delicious in both soups and stir fries, spicy soup being my preferred version.
+Rice noodles in China are delicious in both soups and stir-fries, spicy soup being my preferred version.

-No matter who is credited with influencing the world with noodles, one thing is certain – noodles are a carbohydrate gem contribution to global cuisine.
+No matter who is credited with influencing the world with noodles, one thing is sure – noodles are a carbohydrate gem contribution to global cuisine.